mikigol/PARCO-Computing-2026-243170/README.md

 qsub -I -q queue Name -l select =1: ncpus =64: mem =1 mb : walltime = 01 : 00 :00
 ```
-You can adjust the number of CPUs and memory based on your requirements; also you can choose a specific queue.
+-You can adjust the number of CPUs and memory based on your requirements; also you can choose a specific queue.
-The interactive session provides direct access to compute nodes, making it ideal for testing and debugging.
+-The interactive session provides direct access to compute nodes, making it ideal for testing and debugging.
+-FOR THE COMPILATION AND EXECUTION IS THE SAME AS FOR THE LOCAL
 ###  Full Submission

 ```bash